vitorstabile/vitorstabile/README.md

     - Software Developer (March 2017 - January 2021)

       - ERP implementation and test (TOTVS – Winthor Industry Module).
-      - [Fullstack Project with Java with Spring in backend, ReactJS in frontend web and React Native in frontend Mobile.][full-stack-url]
+      - [Fullstack Project with Java with Spring in backend, ReactJS in frontend web and React Native in frontend Mobile.][order-url]
-      - [Frontend Project with HTML, CSS and Bootstrap.][front-end-url]
-      - [Creation of app in Java with MySQL, JDBC and JavaFX for the development of new recipes.][recipe-url]
+      - [Creation of app in Java with MySQL, JDBC and JavaFX for the development of new recipes.][recipe2-url]
-      - [Creation of app in Java with MySQL, JDBC and JavaFX for department/seller registration.][back-end-url]
+      - [Creation of app in Java with MySQL, JDBC and JavaFX for department/seller registration.][department-url]
-      - [Creation of backend e-commerce app in Java with PostgreSQL, Spring Boot, Maven and REST.][e-commerce-url]
+      - [Creation of backend e-commerce app in Java with PostgreSQL, Spring Boot, Maven and REST.][back-url]
-      - [Creation of backend social media app in Java with MongoDB, Spring Boot, Maven and REST.][social-url]

     - Chemical Engineer (July 2014 - March 2021)